FURNACEAI/pagefreezer-part-2/Readme.md

 3) Tread pool manager loads about as fast as a standard list.

-4) SQLite has some interesting concurrency checks that preview it from using a single connection across multiple threads, throwing an error:
+4) SQLite has some interesting concurrency checks that prevent it from using a single connection across multiple threads, throwing an error:
 ```
 SQLite objects created in a thread can only be used in that same thread.The object was created in thread id 140736291423040 and this is thread id 123145510952960
 ```
 You can disable this check by adding check_same_thread=False to the .connect() method.

+# Issues

-Does turning off thread-safe create an opening for disk I/O errors?
-I'm not sure.
-Wouldn't happen with a real database, I suppose.
+1) Turning off thread-safe for SQLite create an opening for disk I/O errors.
+Wouldn't happen with a real database.

+2) Just realized I should destroy any URLs in the list not being used post-limit so they're not chewing up memory.
+Noted for improvements.

+3) The summary stat "Largest URL delay (last 5 mins):" can return None if it's been more than five minutes since this was running.
+Note for improvements.